 The good news is that…

-CEA has been found to be an autosomal recessive trait, which means that only dogs who contain two copies of this recessive genes (one from the mother, and one from the father) will develop CEA.
+CEA is an autosomal recessive trait, which means that only dogs that contain two copies of this recessive gene (one from the mother and one from the father) will develop CEA.
+This means avoiding adopting a dog with CEA is possible if you work with a breeder aware of this condition and “actively” breed to prevent producing this disease in their litter.

 - Any sign that your dog cannot see well, like…